zwwill/weex-vue-s-render/src/README.md

 #### 0.12.1

-* pack a core sdk for weex-vue-render into `weex-vue-render/dist/index.core.js`.
+* pack a core sdk for weex-vue-s-render into `weex-vue-s-render/dist/index.core.js`.
 * pack modules and components into npm packages, and make them able to install.

 #### 0.12.3